 Look out for the cycads when you are in the forest, up to several meters tall.
 The cycads that grow here are probably Cycas macrocarpa, as this species has been recorded in the northern region of Peninsular Malaysia.
 Contrary to their appearance, cycads are not palms at all, but are ancient plants from the dinosaur era, and living relics from the past.
 They grow very slowly, but so do many rainforest plants and trees, so don’t underestimate the age of anything here!

-All the iconic animals of Peninsular Malaysia are believed to dwell in Taman Negara, with the exception of the Sumatran rhino, which has not been sighted in the wild for a long time and is believed already hunted to extinction.
+All the iconic animals of Peninsular Malaysia are believed to dwell in Taman Negara, with the possible exception of the Sumatran rhino, which has not been sighted in the wild for a long time (largely believed extinct).
 The wildlife population is definitely still largely intact in Taman Negara, although many tourists complain about not seeing any wildlife.
 Fact is, most of the larger mammals avoid the presence of man, and do not venture anywhere near Kuala Tahan.
 So to spot any wildlife, you need to stake out at one of the hides deeper in the forest.
 Some of the hides that are located further afield with decent chances of spotting wildlife are the:

 - Kumbang Hide